developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 OemConfig uses the Transaction ID value specified in this Managed Configuration to differentiate transactions submitted over time.
 - OemConfig will only process Managed Configurations in a Bundle submitted to OemConfig if the Transaction ID is set to a different value than the value previously set.
 - The Transaction ID used can be any string value that is convenient for the EMM to use to identify the transaction.
-- It is expected that a suitably different Transaction ID value will be created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
+- It is expected that a suitably different Transaction ID value is created by the EMM each time a new collection of Managed Configurations is created in accordance with the OemConfig Schema.
 - While a Transaction ID value does not need to be truly unique, it should be different from any prior value recently used.
 - When creating and storing collections of Managed Configurations for long term use, it would be best practice to create truly unique values, such as by generating a GUID.
-- If the EMM requests notification of the completion of a transaction, the Transaction ID will be attached to the Transaction Result Intent to identify the transaction.
+- If the EMM requests notification of the completion of a transaction, the Transaction ID is attached to the Transaction Result Intent to identify the transaction.

 ### Transaction Result Intent Type

-This Managed Configuration allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing of the transaction.
+This Managed Configuration allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.

-If sending of a Transaction Result Intent is desired, then this Managed Configuration MUST be set to indicate the type of intent to be sent.
+If sending a Transaction Result Intent is desired, then this Managed Configuration MUST be set to indicate the type of intent to be sent.
-- If the value ***startActivity*** is chosen, then an EMM Activity will be notified of the completion of the transaction by sending an intent via the Android method _Context.startActivity()_.
+- If the value ***startActivity*** is chosen, then an EMM Activity is notified of the completion of the transaction by sending an intent via the Android method _Context.startActivity()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
-- If the value ***startService*** is chosen,then an EMM Service will be notified of the completion of the transaction by sending an intent via the Android method _Context.startService()_.
+- If the value ***startService*** is chosen,then an EMM Service is notified of the completion of the transaction by sending an intent via the Android method _Context.startService()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
-- If the value ***sendBroadcast*** is chosen, then an EMM will be notified of the completion of the transaction by sending an intent via the Android method _Context.sendBroadcast()_.
+- If the value ***sendBroadcast*** is chosen, then an EMM is notified of the completion of the transaction by sending an intent via the Android method _Context.sendBroadcast()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**  or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.

-The Transaction ID value specified in the Managed Configuration **Transaction ID** will be attached to the Transaction Result Intent to identify the transaction for which the notification is being sent.
+The Transaction ID value specified in the Managed Configuration **Transaction ID** is attached to the Transaction Result Intent to identify the transaction for which the notification is being sent.

 ### Transaction Result Intent Action